 The Fund may invest in loans and other similar forms of debt.
 Such forms of indebtedness may be different from traditional debt securities in that debt securities are typically part of a large issue of securities and loans and similar debt instruments may not be securities, but may represent a specific commercial loan to a borrower.
 Loan participations typically represent direct participation, together with other parties, in a loan to a corporate borrower, and generally are offered by banks or other financial institutions or lending syndicates.
 The Fund may participate in such syndications, or can buy part of a loan, becoming a part lender.
 When purchasing indebtedness and loan participations, the Fund assumes the credit risk associated with the borrower and may assume the credit risk associated with an interposed bank or other Financial Intermediary.
 Members of a syndicate in which the Fund participates may have different and sometimes superior rights to those of the Fund.
 Where the Fund invests as a sub-participant in syndicated debt, it may be subject to certain risks as a result of having no direct contractual relationship with the underlying borrower.
 As a result, the Fund will generally be dependent on the lender to enforce its rights and obligations under the loan arrangements in the event of a default by the underlying borrower and will generally not have any direct rights against the underlying borrower, any direct rights in the collateral, if any, securing such borrowing, or any right to deal directly with such borrower.
 The lender will, in general, retain the right to determine whether remedies provided for in the underlying loan arrangement will be exercised, or waived.
-In the event that the Fund enters into such an investment, there can be no assurance that its ability to realize upon a participation will not be interrupted or impaired in the event of the bankruptcy or insolvency of any of the borrower or the lender or that in such circumstances the Fund will benefit from any setoff between the lender and the borrower.
-Claims by third parties arising from these and other risks may be borne by the Fund.
+In the event that the Fund enters into such an investment, there can be no assurance that its ability to realize upon a participation will not be interrupted or impaired in the event of the bankruptcy or insolvency of any of the borrower or the lender or that in such circumstances the Fund will benefit from any set-off between the le